Celebrations turn to nightmare as car crashes through school tea party killing girl

 “This will have been a terrifying experience for all of the children, staff and parents.”

+The Land Rover Defender, covered in a green tarpaulin, was loaded on a police truck and driven away past broken and bent metal railings on Thursday evening.

-A heavy police presence remained throughout the day, with an investigation ongoing to determine the circumstances behind the tragic incident.
+The police cordon outside the school has been reduced but the investigation to determine the circumstances behind the tragic incident is ongoing.